Can Adding More Products Online Give Your Bottom Line a Boost?

-A 2016 study titled “Does Greater Online Assortment Pay?
+A 2016 study in the Journal of Retailing at New York University titled “Does Greater Online Assortment Pay?
 An Empirical Study Using Matched Online and Catalog Shoppers” supports this notion.
-The study investigated how a larger selection of products available online affected consumer spending.
+The study investigated “how a larger selection of products available online affected consumer spending.”
 To test, they used data from a popular US apparel retailer that offers both printed catalog and online shopping.
 The study was most interested in looking at differences in spending between high-demand products (offered in catalogs and online) versus those less-popular niche items (primarily online and hard to find in catalogs).

-Results showed that online shoppers spent significantly more than catalog shoppers on both popular and low-demand products.
-They spent almost 11% more per customer per year on the high-demand offerings and 250% more on the niche items.
+Results showed that “those online shoppers spent significantly more than catalog shoppers on both popular and low-demand products.”
+They spent almost 11% more per customer/year on the high-demand offerings and 250% more on the niche items.
 What does all this mean?
-That having an expansive virtual invnetory composed of high- and low-demand items is more profitable than traditional selling methods where high-demand offerings are heavily prioritized.
+That having an expansive virtual inventory composed of high- and low-demand items is more profitable than traditional selling methods where high-demand offerings are heavily prioritized.
 Online shopping, with its increased product selection and search capabilities, is to thank.
 It has made not only purchasing high-demand items simpler, but it’s also made discovering niche items easy.

 The Short on the “Long Tail”

 The increased reliance on those low-demand or niche products refers to a business model called “the long tail.”
-Essentially, it states that aggregate sales of niche products can be as profitable as the traditional sales model where a small amount of best-sellers account for the majority of revenue.
+Essentially, it states that aggregate sales of niche products can be as profitable as the traditional sales model where a small number of best-sellers account for the majority of revenue.
 It’s essentially saying, “Yes, 20% of products in a category account for 80% of the sales, but what about that other 80% of products?”
-Just look at an example from Amazon and Barnes and Noble.
-The average Barnes & Noble carries 130,000 book titles.
-Yet, more than half of Amazon’s book sales come from outside its top 130,000 titles.
-That means the market of books that are not even sold in the average book store is larger than the market for those that are.
-In other words, the biggest money here is in those smaller niche sales.
+Just look at this example from Amazon and Barnes and Noble.
+The average Barnes & Noble carries 130,000 book titles, but over 50% of Amazon’s book sales come from titles outside the top 130k books.
+That means the market of books that are not the top picks sold in actual bookstores is larger than the market for the top-pick books!
+In other words, the biggest money here is actually in those smaller niche sales.